 I deployed this strategy in our Fighting Chance Fantasy mock draft last week.
 This was a 1 QB, 2 RB, 3 WR, 1 TE, 1 FLEX full PPR setup.
 I had pick four.

 My strategy was to secure three top-notch receivers given scarcity because everyone has to start three.
 Knowing I could get a floor RB like James White or Kenyan Drake in the 5th (I know they are not on my semi-fake list above) and then grab upside in the 6th with a guy like Miles Sanders was a key to my strategy.

 However, I couldn't deploy this strategy rationally unless I had other options I could take later to fill my flex position early on - as of today I don't want to start Miles Sanders on week one.

 How did I know I wouldn't jeopardize my flex position week one?
 Because I have Geronimo Allison, Courtland Sutton, and Curtis Samuel sitting in my back pocket knowing I will target one of them a round early in the 8th and have complete flexibility in the 9th.

 Get organized.
 Sharpen your round-to-round strategy.
-And hone your bigger strategy by thinking multiple rounds ahead of your opponents.
-Now go do some mock drafts and get comfortable with different roster construction options - there will be no stopping you come draft day.
+Hone your bigger strategy by thinking multiple rounds ahead of your opponents.
+Now, go do some mock drafts and get comfortable with different roster construction options - there will be no stopping you come draft day.